Varrience/OtherWorld/README.md

-# [App Name]
+# OtherWorld
-Welcome to [App Name], a chat/social media app inspired by the former [WUT] World project!
+Welcome to OtherWorld, a chat/social media app inspired by the former [WUT] World project!
 This app is designed with advanced security protocols to ensure the privacy and safety of its users.

 ## To-Do List
-Here are the key components that we are working on to make [App Name] a great app:
+Here are the key components that we are working on to make OtherWorld a great app:

 - #### User Backend
   The user backend will manage all user data, including registration, authentication, and account settings.